A Guide To Setting Up Squarespace: 10 Simple Steps To Get Your Squarespace Website Up And Running

 BILLING & ACCOUNT: this shows you what credit card you have on your account, what plan you’re on, your account invoices, log-in history + option to change to a commerce or cover page plan

-BASIC INFORMATION: this is a short description that will show up for some templates (I don’t think this is that important)
+BASIC INFORMATION: this is a short description that will show up for some templates (I don’t think it's that important)

-DOMAIN: you’ll use this page to set up a custom domain (I’ll show you how to do it in the guide I’m publishing next week!)
+DOMAIN: you’ll use this page to set up a custom domain (I’ll show you how to do it part 2 of this guide)

 EMAIL: this section allows you to create a custom @domain.com email account (through Google Apps)